PaulRitsche/DL_Track_US/docs/source/installation.rst

 ``python -m DL_Track``

 The main GUI should now open.
-If you run into problems, open a discussion in the Q&A section of [DL_Track discussions](https://github.com/PaulRitsche/DLTrack_US/discussions/categories/q-a) and assign the label "Problem".
-You can find an example discussion there.
-For usage of DL_Track please take a look at the [docs]() directory and the respective [DL_Track_tutorials.pdf]() file.
+If you run into problems, open a discussion in the Q&A section of `DL_Track discussions <https://github.com/PaulRitsche/DLTrack_US/discussions/categories/q-a>`_ and assign the label "Problem".
+For usage of DL_Track please take a look at the `docs <https://github.com/PaulRitsche/DLTrack/tree/main/docs/usage>`_ directory in the Github repository.

 8. The second option of running DL_Track is using the DLTrack_GUI python script.
 This requires you to clone the whole directory and navigate to the directory where the DLTrack_GUI.py file is located.
 Moreover, you need the active DL_Track environment.